 Joseph Higgins (1885-1925)

 Higgins worked as a teacher in Fermoy and Midleton before marrying Katherine Turnbull and settling in Youghal.
 He continued to teach, to paint and to sculpt, often using his children and family as models.
-Boy with a Boat, a bronze cast now in Fitzgerald’s Park, Cork, was modelled on his nephew.
-Among his well-known figures are Daniel Corkery (1909), Michael Collins (1922) and Prof W F P Stockley, his final work (1924), now in University College Cork.
+Boy with a Boat, a bronze cast now in Fitzgerald’s Park, Cork, was modelled on his nephew Charlie.
+Among his well-known figures are Michael Collins (1922, limewood), Daniel Corkery (1909, bronze), and Prof W F P Stockley, his final work (1924, bronze), now in University College Cork.
+Two bronze portrait heads, Stracaire Fir and Youghal Fisherman, are now in the collection of the Crawford Gallery, Cork.
 In 1924 he won the bronze medal for sculpture at the Tailteann Games.
-Higgins contracted tuberculosis and died in 1925, aged only thirty-nine.
+Higgins contracted tuberculosis and died in 1925, aged 40.
 He had never received a commission and none of his works were cast during his lifetime.